awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    - "_I acknowledge that AWS CloudFormation might create IAM resources_"
    - "_I acknowledge that AWS CloudFormation might create IAM resources with custom names_"
+   - "_I acknowledge that AWS CloudFormation might require the following
+     capability: CAPABILITY_AUTO_EXPAND_"

    These are required to allow CloudFormation to create a Role to allow access to resources needed by the stack and name the resources in a dynamic way.

-7. Choose _Create Change Set_
+7. Choose _Create Stack_
-8. On the _Change Set_ screen, click _Execute_ to launch your stack.
-   - You may need to wait for the _Execution status_ of the change set to become "_AVAILABLE_" before the "_Execute_" button becomes available.
-9. Wait for the CloudFormation stack to launch.
+8. Wait for the CloudFormation stack to launch.
 Completion is indicated when the "Stack status" is "_CREATE_COMPLETE_".
    - You can monitor the stack creation progress in the "Events" tab.
-10. Note the _WebUIUrl_ displayed in the _Outputs_ tab for the stack.
+9. Note the _WebUIUrl_ displayed in the _Outputs_ tab for the stack.
 This is used to access the application.

 ## Accessing the application